Oliver-Cong02/BRICS_DataLoader/BRICS_Studio_Usage_Tutorial.md

 - Please strictly follow the usage instructions in this tutorial.
 - Please **do not change any BRICS settings** including both the hardware and software.
 If you find bugs (e.g. you want to change the exposure…), please reach out to PhD students or Professor.
+- Do not need to shut down the computer after using.

 ### Basic Usage